klcantrell/letters/README.md

 ## Setup

 - This JavaScript app was developed on **Node v8.12** and **npm v6.4.1**
-- Run `npm i` to install the only dependency, **Jest**, for running tests
+- After cloning or downloading the repo, `cd` into the project directory and run `npm i` to install the only dependency, **Jest**, for running tests

 ## Tests

-- Run `npm test` to run the unit tests and test cases created to check this app's functionality
+- Run `npm run test:unit` to run the unit tests
-- Run `npm run test:cases` to run only the test cases created to check this app's functionality
+- Run `npm run test:cases` to run the test cases

+## Using the app

+1. Run 'npm start' to start the app.
+2. The app will give you instructions in the terminal.
+3. Ctl-C to quit the app

+## Error handling

+1. If you provide the app some incorrect input (e.g. a character other than a letter), it will print out some user-friendly error message.